-The goal of the Health Information Technology Certificate Program is to provide a Coding Specialist option designed for those who have been or are working in the medical environment who wish to learn coding and/or those with some basic coding knowledge who wish to become proficient coders in both ICD-9-CM and CPT to prepare to take the CCS examination by the American Health Information Management Association (AHIMA).
-Only those passing the AHIMA Coding Specialist Certification Exam may utilize the designation of CCS (Certified Coding Specialist).
-Specific objectives include:
+The Coding Specialist option is designed for those who have been or are working in the medical environment who wish to learn coding and/or those with some basic coding knowledge who wish to become proficient coders in both ICD and CPT coding systems to prepare to take the Certified Coding Specialist (CCS) examination offered by the American Health Information Management Association (AHIMA).
+Only those passing the AHIMA CCS exam may utilize the designation of Certified Coding Specialist (CCS).
+It is strongly recommended that students work for a minimum of one year as a full-time coder to gain experience in coding inpatient and outpatient records prior to taking the CCS exam.